 In the end, it can happen to you.
 Now your phone refuses to switch on.
 Do you have to accept data lost from water damage?
 Not necessarily.
 Likewise, take steps to get your cellphone working again (even if it takes several days).
 Accessing all your files you feared are gone forever is possible.
 Smartphones dropped in water have a 2nd chance at life. eProvided specializes in such tasks every day.
 With 20+ years behind its belt, you are in good hands.

-Most phones and their providers offer some kind of data backup by now.
-Devices running on Android or iOS now offer data storage, and can be set-up to sync with your online accounts – this means that each time you add a new photo or file to your phone, it’ll transfer over to your cloud memory.
-So, if you drop your phone in the toilet and can’t get it to work, you may be able to just jump onto your tablet, laptop, or desktop PC and access those pictures within seconds.
-Once you get your hands on a new phone, you can download these if you want to carry them with you everywhere again; alternatively, if you get your damaged phone running again, you can download them back onto it if they’ve vanished from your device storage.
+Be sure to dry out your phone.
+Most phones and their providers provide data backup software.
+Dropping your phone in any type of water could require service.
+Devices running on Android or iOS now offer data storage.
+This can be set-up to sync with your online accounts.
+This means each time you add a new photo or file to your phone, it’ll transfer over to your cloud.
+Finally, if you drop your phone in the toilet, and it fails, just jump on your tablet, laptop, or PC.
+In short, you’ll access your pictures again.
+Once you get your hands on a new phone, you can download these if you want to carry them with you.
+Alternatively, if you get your damaged phone running again, you can download them if they’ve vanished from your device.

-Check your SD card
+Check your SD card.